 Go back and look more closely at your sales piece or script.
 Start with the offer and work backward.
 Is there a deadline for any special deal you’re offering?
 Is there a bonus for a speedy reply?

 If you can work it into the deal, do so.
 But then move back through your piece and find places you can repeat or highlight the deadline date.
 Make it as specific as possible.
 Midnight on a certain date, just weeks from your mailing.
 Or maybe a website countdown.
 Or limited number of orders allowed.

 If there’s one thing that drives people more than the promise of getting something, it’s the fear of missing out.
 In short, if there’s no urgency, find some.
 And make sure you build that tension, the closer you take your prospect to the point of the sale itself.

 As much as we may consider ourselves thoroughly rational creatures (and I say this as a “numbers person”!), no sale is ever made based on logic alone.
 The way to get attention and action is with emotion.

 (Some people shy away from using emotion, and that’s quite understandable — because it’s often perceived as “manipulative”.
 My simple contention here is that if we don’t speak in the language of emotion, then we’re not truly speaking the real language of life.)

 That said, once you’ve engaged a prospect emotionally, you’ve got to give him or her a reason to believe.
 You’ll want to work into your script or sales piece a way for your prospective client to go back and rationalize the smart decision they made to use your product or service.

-Credibility-building charts and statistics, relevant stories, strong testimonials, track record, expert testimony, reassuring credentials … they all add up to support the prospect’s original emotional commitment.
+Credibility-building charts and statistics, relevant stories, strong testimonials, track record, professional testimony, reassuring credentials … they all add up to support the prospect’s original emotional commitment.

 Anything to put an image into the imaginations of your future customers.